xvik/dropwizard-guicey/dropwizard-guicey/src/doc/docs/extras/gsp.md

 `@Template` annotation must be used on ALL template resources.
 It may declare default template for all methods in resource (`@Template("sample.ftl")`) or be just a marker annotation (`@Template`).

-Annotation differentiate template resources from other api resources and lets you declare jersey extension only for template resources:
+The annotation differentiates template resources from other api resources and lets you declare a Jersey extension only for template resources:

 ```java